Avoid property development pitfalls

-What can we do to assist to prevent these problems?
+What can our property solicitors do to assist to prevent these problems?

 Another way to prevent problems is to engage us to consult with your other specialists so that we can discuss matters with them directly.
-We can save time and reduce uncertainty if we can draft documents in consultion with other practitioners – surveyors, planners, enginees, builders etc. etc.
+We can save time and reduce uncertainty if we can draft documents in consultion with other practitioners – surveyors, planners, engineers, builders etc.

 High Density Property Development

-High density building development has some additional issues to those raised immediately above.
+High density building development has some additional issues to those raised above.